 - The Good News - Sacred Scripture

-- The Church Story - Scripture & Tradition and the lives of the Holy men and women
+- The Church Story - Teachings of the Church (Catholic Social Teaching, Apostolic Exhortations etc) and the stories of the lives of the Holy men and women

 - Personal Story - The personal reflection of the participants based upon their experience